 The FGL is a senior PhD candidate tasked with handling most faculty-grad interactions and concerns.
 This is the person to talk to if you hit a difficult moment in your grad career.
 Responsibilities include monitoring czar, khan, and merc activity, allocating office space, and controlling access to the grad nest egg.

-The CS department is currently entitled to 4 representatives in the Graduate Student Council.
-At least one of these representatives should be a masters student.
+Brown CS is currently entitled to 4 representatives in the Graduate Student Council.
+At least one of these representatives should be a Master's student.
 The Council itself is a collection of grad representatives from all departments.
-See GSC page for more details.
-The CS Reps must attend the GSC meetings and represent the CS department in graduate school affairs.
+See the GSC page for more details.
+The CS Reps must attend the GSC meetings and represent Brown CS in graduate school affairs.
 In addition, they are responsible for filing the GSC rebate form, which funds the nest egg.

-The Calendar Czar works with astaff, tstaff, faculty and grads to keep track of events of interest to the department and minimize scheduling conflicts.
+The Calendar Czar works with AStaff, TStaff, faculty, and grads to keep track of events of interest to the Brown CS community and minimize scheduling conflicts.
 They collect information on classes, reading groups, lectures, lunches, lab meetings and the like and maintain an up-to-date calendar.

 The job of the Comprehensive Exam Czar, who must be a PhD candidate, is to assist the faculty member in charge of the comprehensive exams to ensure that the exams run smoothly.
 During the programming exam, the comps czar monitors the process and works with the responsible faculty members to solve any problems that might occur.

-The Facilities Czar represents the graduate students on the department's facilities committee.
-This committee is responsible for allocating money for and determining the specifications of new machines, monitors, etc.
+The Facilities Czar represents the graduate students on the Brown CS facilities committee.
+This committee is responsible for allocating money for and determining the specifications of new machines, monitors, and so on.

-The REST (Research Exchange Seminars with Tea) Czars host a weekly talk from a grad student designed to disseminate information about ongoing research in the department and foster collaboration between disciplines.
+The REST (Research Exchange Seminars with Tea) Czars host a weekly talk from a grad student designed to disseminate information about ongoing research in Brown CS and foster collaboration between disciplines.

 The Social Czars are responsible for keeping a sense of community in the department by organizing at least one social event a month.

 The Sports Czar (SC) informs graduate students about ongoing physical and recreational activities in the campus.
-SC can also sign-up intramural teams, carry out tournament registration and reimbursement processes.
-It is also the SC's responsibility to attend the captain's meetings and scheduled sessions.
+The SC can also sign up intramural teams and carry out tournament registration and reimbursement processes.
+It is the SC's responsibility to attend the captain's meetings and scheduled sessions.
 The SC is the default administrator of group-specific email lists (such as soccer@cs).
-Finally, the SC should initiate departmental tournaments and arrange training sessions (time, weather, place, equipment, etc.).
+Finally, the SC should initiate Brown CS tournaments and arrange training sessions (time, weather, place, equipment, and so on).

-Another two-person team, the Tea Czars organize the weekly departmental tea and cookies.
+Another two-person team, the Tea Czars organize the weekly Brown CS tea and cookies.

-The TGIF Czars (there are usually two) are responsible for providing food for the weekly TGIF social hour with funds provided by the department.
+The TGIF Czars (there are usually two) are responsible for providing food for the weekly TGIF social hour with funds provided by Brown CS.
 To learn from the accumulated wisdom of prior czars, see the TGIF Czarship Guide.

 The Info Khan is responsible for maintaining the graduate student web structure.

-The Interview Room Khan reserves CIT 522 for students and provide the key so they can access it.
+The Interview Room Khan reserves CIT 522 for students and provides the key so they can access it.

-The Knowledge Khan is responsible for the dissemination of exciting departmental research to all members of the department.
+The Knowledge Khan is responsible for the dissemination of exciting Brown CS research to all members of the department.
 The primary method used is to organize the yearly departmental retreat.

 The Fridge Demon is an anonymous position, responsible for the cleanliness of the department's fridges.
-Once a month, he/she/it must examine the refrigerators and discard any items that need it.
+Once a month, they must examine the refrigerators and discard any items that need it.

 The primary responsibility of the Rubber Chicken Khan is to maintain a coop of rubber chickens.
-A chicken is traditionally awarded to (i.e., thrown at) a PhD candidate who has successfully defended his/her thesis, following the faculty handshakes and preceding the champagne.
+A chicken is traditionally awarded to (that is, thrown at) a PhD candidate who has successfully defended their thesis, following the faculty handshakes and preceding the champagne.
 The khan is also responsible for assigning the chicken thrower for each thesis defense.
-The chicken thrower is usually the closest friend in the department of the chicken recipient.
+The chicken thrower is usually the closest friend of the chicken recipient in Brown CS.

 The Ergo Merc maintains the departmental ergonomic website as well as a pool of ergonomic keyboards and voice recognition software.
 New users are taken care of (workspace evaluations) and injured parties are led through the department and university ropes.
 In addition, this merc coordinates the Brown RSI-awareness campaign and collects statistics on RSI at Brown CS for reporting to the Facilities Committee.

 The Video Merc collects videos from distinguished lectures, symposiums and any other important talks the department hosts.
-He or she will then be in charge of posting them to Vimeo or other flash-based site account.
-This person will also take pictures at the departmental events (receptions, Halloween party, etc.) and organize them on a departmental photo gallery.
+They will then be in charge of posting them to Vimeo or other flash-based site account.
+This person will also take pictures at Brown CS events (receptions, the Halloween party, and so on) and organize them in a photo gallery.
 This position will require coordination with the Info Khan to link it from the main site.